Version: Unity 6.6 Alpha (6000.6)

 Analysis preferences reference

-The Analysis preferences let you define settings for the ProfilerA window that helps you to optimize your game.
+The Analysis preferences define settings for the ProfilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
 For example, it can report the percentage of time spent rendering, animating, or in your game logic.
 More info

 See in Glossary